Dental Services & Procedures

 Veneers are natural in appearance, and they are a perfect option for patients wanting to make minor adjustments to the look and feel of their smile.

 Wisdom teeth are types of molars found in the very back of your mouth.
-These teeth usually appear in late teens or early twenties, but they may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.
+These teeth usually appear in the late teens or early twenties, but they may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.
 When a wisdom tooth is impacted, it may need to be removed.
 If it is not removed, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.

 By practicing good oral hygiene at home and scheduling regular checkups with your dentist, you can help keep your smile bright and healthy for many years to come.
 Here are a few simple ways that you can prevent the build-up of plaque and cavities: